TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/GeneralFunctions/ProgrammingWithWorkspacesInMind/Index.rst

 These issues are not planned to be supported for preview:

-- Lookups and searching for records based on other fields than uid,pid,”enableFields” will never reflect workspace content since overlays happen to online records  *after* they are selected.
+- Lookups and searching for records based on other fields than uid,pid,"enableFields" will never reflect workspace content since overlays happen to online records  *after* they are selected.

   - This problem can largely be avoided for  *versions of new records* because versions of a "New"-placeholder can mirror certain fields down onto the placeholder record.
 For the "tt\_content" table this is